IainMcHugh/milestone-project-1/README.md

 #### Tools Used:
 * <a href="https://bennettfeely.com/clippy/">Clippy</a> ~ A useful tool I used to generate the desired clip path shapes on the homepage.

+* <a href="https://getbootstrap.com/docs/4.0/getting-started/introduction/">Bootstrap</a> ~ Used a lot for dynamic spacing as well as specific components (Navbar, forms)

+* Photoshop ~ Used for creating the HYKR logo as well as converting certain images to PNG.

 [Back to Top](#table-of-contents)